josephsmartinez/UNIX_Linux/Topics/SELinux/selinux_commands.md

 Check the user mappings:
 > semanage login -l

+Log out of your current session, and log in as the Linux newuser
+> id -Z

 NOTE: We can see our Linux users successfully mapped to the assigned SELinux users.

 Ensure the SELinux user xguest can not mount media Check SELinux booleans for "xguest":
 > getsebool -a | grep xguest

 We see "xguest_mount_media" is an option and it is enabled, so lets disable it.